Marking the anniversary of Bill Belichick quitting the Jets after a single day

 - Since then, Belichick has gone 201-71 with the Patriots, winning 14 AFC East titles and four Super Bowls.

-- Meanwhile, the Jets have gone 132-140, winning no division titles and no Super Bowls.
+- Meanwhile, the Jets have gone 132-140, winning one division title and no Super Bowls.

 In his first press conference with the Patriots, Belichick began with a joking reference to his abrupt Jets departure.

-Note: Update (4:02 p.m.): A previous version of this article incorrectly stated that the Jets have not won a division title in the last 17 seasons.
-In reality, it has only been 14 seasons.